adaanene/LEMP/project_2.md

     **Note** In level 2 validation, you should choose a complex password with a mix of upper and lowercase letters, special characters and numbers otherwise you will get an error

-6. After validating password (or not) press `y` for all other rquestions
+6. After validating password (or not) press `y` for all other questions

 7. Test your new password with `$ sudo mysql -p`